Copp31/Code-parts/README.md

     // assert
     af.assertFunction(tstf.result[0], 5);
   }
 ```

 - The title of each test needs to **start with "test"**, be clear, and be as precise as possible.
-- You need to **change the docData** depending on the information required in the script.
+- You need to **add the docData** depending on the information required in the script.
 - The **wanted result** needs to be written in the second argument of assertFunction().

 In the previous example, our docData is { test1: "2", test2: "3" } and we want to assert if the result is 5.